 Instead of a canal, the ancients constructed a road across the isthmus to connect the two gulfs.
 This road, known as the “Diolkos,” was built in about 600 BC, and it allowed light ships to be hauled overland.
 Portions of this road are visible on the western side of the isthmus.

 Ancient Corinth had two harbors on the Gulf of Corinth.
 The northern port was known as Lechaion and is today silted up and a few hundred meters from the modern shoreline.

 Cenchrea was the port for Corinth on the eastern side of the isthmus, and remains of the ancient harbor are visible in the water today.
-Paul had his hair cut here because of a vow, and then set sail from the harbor, concluding his 18-month stay in Corinth (on his second journey; Acts 18:18).
+Paul had his hair cut here because of a vow, and then he set sail from the harbor, concluding his 18-month stay in Corinth (on his second journey; Acts 18:18).

-Corinth Canal – Diolkos (Sailing Issues) An informative article about the ancient Diolkos and the modern canal through the isthmus with a helpful map.
+Corinth Canal – Diolkos (Sailing Issues).
+An informative article about the ancient Diolkos and the modern canal through the isthmus with a helpful map.

 The Corinth Canal (Marine Insight).
 A lengthier article discussing the canal.

 Acrocorinth (AncientCorinth.net).
 An interesting and detailed page about the acropolis.